dmallia17/dmallia17.github.io/thesis.markdown

 problematic and only made more difficult given that preterm birth and other adverse pregnancy outcomes are not well understood.
-In this context, working within the realm of probabilistic modeling, using only discrete (a.k.a. nominal categorical) data to learn Bayesian networks in an unsupervised approach, offers a method to meet all four of the above goals in highly desirable fashion.
+In this context, working within the realm of probabilistic modeling, using only discrete (by that I mean nominal categorical) data to learn Bayesian networks in an unsupervised approach, offers a method to meet all four of the above goals in highly desirable fashion.